 MSc Computer Science, 120 credits

 Computer science and technology play a key role in every part of the modern world.
 The master’s programme in Computer Science is based on the need for computer scientists to master the theoretical foundations of the field and be able to integrate them with other technologies.

-In addition to core courses in theoretical computer science and programming, the first and second year include elective courses based on your area of specialisation, such as artificial intelligence, databases and data mining, the design and programming of computer games, information security, advanced computer graphics, human-computer interaction and theoretical computer science.
+In addition to core courses in theoretical computer science and programming, the programme includes elective courses, such as artificial intelligence, databases and data mining, the design and programming of computer games, information security, advanced computer graphics, human-computer interaction and theoretical computer science.

 Degree: Master of Science with a major in Computer Science